 This reserve represents the cumulative effective portion of changes in fair value of derivatives that are designated as Cash Flow Hedges.
 It may be reclassified to profit or loss or included in the carrying amount of the non-financial asset in accordance with the Company's accounting policy.

 The accompanying notes 1 to 50 are an integral part of the financial statements.
-In terms of our report attached For and on behalf of the Board of Directors

 For M. Choudhury & Co.
-Chartered Accountants FRN.: 302186E
+Chartered Accountants